adding-a-configuration-property by microbus-io

 Creating or modifying a configuration property:

-- [ ] Step 4: Extend the ToDo interface
+- [ ] Step 4: Declare the config in definition.go

 ```